 High Blood Pressure Treatment Follow-Up

-After the blood pressure goal is reached, you should continue to see your doctor every three to six months, depending on whether you have other diseases such as heart failure.
+- After the blood pressure goal is reached, you should continue to see your doctor every 3 to 6 months, depending on whether you have other diseases such as heart failure.

 - If you have diabetes or have had a heart attack or stroke, you’ll need to keep a closer watch on your blood pressure to prevent recurrent events.
 Check with your doctor about what blood pressure readings you should be aiming for.

 - With aging and hardening of the arteries, your systolic blood pressure may creep up.
 A treatment that once worked well may no longer work.
 Your drug dosage may need to be changed, or you may be prescribed a new medication.